Greece gets new EU aid, declares "Grexit" era dead

-BRUSSELS The euro zone agreed on Thursday to provide nearly 50 billion euros ($64 billion) in long-delayed aid to Athens, prompting its Prime Minister Antonis Samaras to declare an end to talk of a Greek exit from the single currency.
+BRUSSELS The euro zone agreed on Thursday to provide nearly 50 billion euros (39 billion pounds) in long-delayed aid to Athens, prompting its Prime Minister Antonis Samaras to declare an end to talk of a Greek exit from the single currency.

 The deal averts a catastrophic default and secures Greece's survival in the euro zone after months of doubt and political turmoil.
 Athens had repeatedly missed fiscal targets agreed with the EU and the International Monetary Fund, and stalled structural economic reforms.